 If there was one thing you wish people knew about the therapy experience who might be hesitant to try it, what would that be?

-It’s completely normal to be hesitant about starting therapy.
-Opening yourself up to a complete stranger is not always comfortable or easy!
-Therapy is also not a place where you receive advice.
-You are the expert on your own life.
-I like to think of therapy as you standing in a dark room with a flashlight.
-As a therapist, I am simply there to help you determine which areas you would like to illuminate.
+It is completely normal to be hesitant about starting therapy; the initial process of opening yourself up to a complete stranger is not always comfortable or easy!
+I would also really like clients to know that therapy is not a place where therapists necessarily give you “advice”.
+Therapy can and absolutely should be a space validating that you are the expert on your own life.
+As such, it’s important to me as a clinician to create a safe, collaborative space where we can both work together to “unpack” and make meaning of your story.
+Working together in therapy from a collaborative place allows room for you to be the expert on your life and to have a say in the goals and direction of your treatment.
+Personally, I like to think of therapy as standing in a dark room holding a flashlight, and as therapist, I am simply there to help you determine which areas you would like to shine the light on.